Adelsamir01/CyberLLM/scripts/README.md

 # Scripts

-This directory contains utility scripts for processing and managing the CyberLLM dataset.
+This directory contains utility scripts for processing and managing the CyberLLMInstruct dataset.

 ## Available Scripts